Back to Blog

 For major seasonal campaigns, the recommended timeline looks like this:

-For multi-city Kerala campaigns, early coordination with local media owners is not optional.
-It determines whether premium inventory is available at all.
+For multi-city Kerala campaigns, coordinate with local media owners early.
+That’s what determines whether premium inventory is available at all.

 The audience: wealthier and more media-literate than the data suggests

-Three audience characteristics set Kerala apart from every other Indian advertising market, and each one changes how a campaign should be built.
+Three audience characteristics separate Kerala from other Indian advertising markets.
+Each one changes how a campaign should be built.

-NRI remittance income.
-Kerala received over Rs 2.16 lakh crore in NRI remittances in 2023, representing 19.7% of India’s total foreign remittance inflow (Kerala Migration Survey 2023).
+Kerala received over Rs 2.16 lakh crore in NRI remittances in 2023 (Kerala Migration Survey 2023), representing 19.7% of India’s total foreign remittance inflow (RBI, 2023-24).
 Average remittance per emigrant household more than doubled, from Rs 96,185 in 2018 to Rs 2,23,729 in 2023.
 This is not supplementary income.
 Remittance-receiving households in Kochi, Thrissur, and Kozhikode make purchase decisions that standard market classifications do not predict accurately.
 A household classified as mid-income by national metrics is often purchasing at affluent urban consumer levels.

 For campaign strategy, this means audience segments in Kerala’s major cities carry significantly more purchasing power than demographic data alone suggests.
 In practice, premium-positioned creative reaches audiences here that would need to be recategorised as affluent in any other state.

 Most national outdoor creative is built for 2-second recognition.
 A logo and a tagline.
 That is the right approach in markets where visual recall dominates.
-In Kerala, a well-written headline with a specific message consistently outperforms generic brand imagery.
-Agencies running national creative templates here are leaving a structural advantage unused.
+A market with 96.2% literacy reads billboards.
+A specific headline gives the audience something to act on; generic brand imagery doesn’t.
+Agencies running national creative templates here are leaving a real advantage on the table.

 Kochi (UA population: 2.12 million) is the commercial and IT hub.
 The Kakkanad and Edapally corridors concentrate corporate offices and IT professionals.
 English-language creative performs better here than anywhere else in Kerala.
 National brands direct the majority of their Kerala OOH spend toward Kochi.

-Thrissur (1.86 million) is the gold and textiles capital.
+Thrissur (1.86 million) is the main market for gold and textiles.
 Concentrated retail footfall in the city centre makes it a priority for jewellery and textile brands throughout the year, not just during festivals.
-OOH near the Thrissur Round and commercial core sees high dwell times and strong category resonance.
+OOH near the Thrissur Round and commercial core sees high dwell times, particularly for jewellery campaigns.

 Kozhikode (2.03 million) anchors the Malabar region.
 Consumer preferences and purchase decisions here differ measurably from Kochi.
 Creative that works on the Edapally-Kakkanad IT corridor will typically underperform in Kozhikode without adaptation.
 This is one of the most commonly overlooked differences in multi-city Kerala plans.